Police seek why 72-year-old gunman shot up LA dance hall

 In the uncontested case, Tran noted in a filing that he could not get away from work to attend any court hearings, though he did not disclose where he worked or what he did.

-His ex-wife told CNN that they married soon after they met.
+His ex-wife told CNN that they married soon after they met at the dance hall.
 While she is named in court papers, she asked not to be identified because of the sensitivity of the case.

-She said he would become upset if she missed a step dancing, but was never violent with her.
+She said he would become upset if she missed a step dancing, but was never violent toward her.

-Tran eventually moved from the San Gabriel Valley, a melting pot for Asian immigrants, and settled in a mobile home community for those 55 and up in Hemet, 75 miles east of Los Angeles in Riverside County.
-Police searched his home there Sunday night.
+Tran eventually moved from the San Gabriel Valley, a melting pot for Asian immigrants, and settled in Hemet, a low-income community of many retirees 75 miles (120 kilometers) east of Los Angeles in Riverside County.

+Tran lived in The Lakes at Hemet West, a gated community off a busy road with a view of snow-covered mountains.
+The development boasts of amenities including a 9-hole golf course, a shuffleboard court and a dance floor.
+Properties listed for sale ranged from $45,000 to $222,000.

 Hemet police had no records of any incidents involving Tran in the community or calls for service at his home, Reyes said.